pierreguillot/Camomile/README.md

   - Instructions example:
     - cd Builds/LinuxMakefile
     - make (default) or make TARGET_ARCH=-m64 CONFIG=Release
+ - On Mac:
+  - Use the Xcode project.

 > If you want to compile the plugin as a VST, you should put the VST SDK in the *ThirdParty/Vst* folder.
 VST is a trademark of Steinberg Media Technologies GmbH.
 Please register the SDK via the 3rd party developper license on Steinberg site.